robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 > Providing technical expertise includes *not* confusing stakeholders with details they can't make sense of or use.

 Organisation hacking - enforce requirements via code, then can say it is a technical requirement that must be met, rather than trying to convince others it is needed.

+# Chapter 5 - Encapsulation

+Encapsulation is a contract for an object stipulating that it will behave reasonably
+- contract that describes valid interactions between objects and callers

+Minimise the time that code is in a state of not working - move in small increments

+parameterised tests - Add additional test cases to 'drive' the change

+Prefer exceptions that give more info

+Have positive and negative tests

+Red Green Refactor + TDD - one of the most 'scientific methodologies' of software engineering

+Refactoring - improving the internal structure without altering the external behaviour - all tests should still pass

+The 'art' of software engineering - 'the shifting sands of individual experience'

+Design by Contract
+Don't need to know implementation details, allows thinking of the object more abstractly - the contract is the essential quality of an object
+Design explicitely by considering what is and is not valid input.
+And what guarantees you can give about output.

+A domain model is an attempt to describe the 'real world'.
+Natural numbers (>=1) are everywhere.